TamarDvorkin/ServerExp/README.md

 # ServerExp
-This is a Node Express server for my "New Zealand or Middle Earth?" react application
+This is a node express server for my "New Zealand or Middle Earth?" react application